robrighter/cookie-facts/README.md

 	(16) Subdomain that has never been in address-bar Write

+	(17) Other Domain that has never been in address-bar with p3p headers Read

+	(18) Other Domain that has never been in address-bar with p3p headers Write

 <strong>The list of scenarios that still need to be added:</strong><br >
 <em>** pull requests welcome ;-)</em>